-If there is one thing in common that I see most micro stakes poker player struggle with, it is their mental game.
-I have only been coaching poker one-on-one for a few months and the one commonality I have seen between almost all of my students, whether they are a good, okay, or so-so poker player is that they all seems to struggle with tilt.
-In fact, it is one of the things I struggled with myself for a very long time.
+If there is one thing in common that I see most micro stakes poker players struggle with, it’s their mental game.
+Coaching students one-on-one and teaching them in my classes, I often see one commonality: most tend to struggle with tilt.
+In fact, it is one of the things I struggled with myself when I began playing.

 Why is Tilt a Problem?

-I think that many beginning and recreational micro stakes poker players looking to get into poker struggle with tilt for several reasons.
-First of all, they don’t have a strategy for combating it.
-Secondly, they greatly underestimate the effect of downswings and negative variance in poker.
-They are ill-prepared for the inevitable 3-5 buy-in session downswing, coolers, and bad beats and so the tilt and spew off more chips and call online poker rigged.
+Many beginning and recreational micro stakes poker players looking to get into the game struggle with tilt for several reasons.
+First and foremost, they don’t have a strategy for combating it.
+Secondly, they greatly underestimate the effect of downswings and negative variance on their mental game.
+They’re ill-prepared for the inevitable 3-5 buy-in session downswing, coolers, and bad beats, so they end up tilting and spewing off chips as they play.

-This is not only a problem for beginning and recreational players.
-I have even seen experienced online poker players that have logged hundreds of thousands of hands online.
-There is an internal trigger that sets them off at the table if they get coolered too many times or take a really bad beat.
+This isn’t only a problem for beginning and recreational players.
+I’ve even seen experienced online poker players that have logged hundreds of thousands of hands online also struggle with tilt.
+An internal trigger sets them off at the table if they get coolered too many times or take a really bad beat.

 How Do We Solve It?

 Understanding variance and downswings help.
 Also, understanding that bad players are going to suck out on you from time to time helps – if they didn’t, they wouldn’t continue to come back to the poker table where they end up donating chips to good players like you and me.
 Additionally, understanding that variance, bad beats, and sucks outs are out of your control.